clearpath-docs/moose-sphinx-tutorials/doc/MooseUpdate.rst

 MCU Firmware Update
 -------------------

-You need to use an external PC to update Moose's firmware.
+You need to use an external PC to update Moose's MCU firmware.
 You cannot use Moose's internal PC, as installing the firmware requires power-cycling the MCU.
 Moose's MCU controls the power supply to the internal PC.
-These instructions assume the external PC is running some flavour of Linux with the firmware's .bin file downloaded to it.
+These instructions assume the external PC is running some flavour of Linux with access to Clearpath's ROS packages.

 When you update packages, there is periodically a new version of Moose's firmware available.
 You will know this is the case in one of two ways: